Andriy Portnov: Return to Ukraine

-On 27 May, Portnov announced that he had submitted a fourth statement to the DBR requesting that criminal proceedings be opened against former President Poroshenko.
+On 27 May, Portnov announced that he had submitted a fourth statement to the DBR (State Bureau of Investigation) requesting that criminal proceedings be opened against former President Poroshenko.
 The State Bureau of Investigation has registered Portnov's statement against President Petro Poroshenko.
 Portnov said he considered Poroshenko involved in "treason, attempts to seize state power, excess of power and official authority."

 In June 2019, he was renewed as a professor at Shevchenko University at the Department of Constitutional Law, Faculty of Law.